AnahiRM/NER_gender/README.md

 # Who Do They Cite?
 Gendered Citation Patterns in French Legislative Manifestos (1973–1993)

-Final project — M2 Machine Learning for NLP, École Polytechnique
+Final project for M2 Machine Learning for NLP, ENSAE

 ---

 ## Overview

 This project studies whether male and female candidates in French legislative elections cite political figures differently, with a focus on the **gender of cited persons**.
-Using a corpus of 20,331 manifestos from five elections (1973–1993), we build an NLP pipeline that:
+Using a corpus of 20,331 manifestos from five elections (1973–1993), I build an NLP pipeline that:

 1. Extracts person citations via **CamemBERT-NER**
 2. Resolves the gender of cited figures through **Wikidata**
-3. Analyses citation patterns by candidate gender, year, and party
+3. Analyses citation patterns by candidate gender and year

-**Core finding:** female candidates cite women in 44% of their known-gender citations, compared to 5% for male candidates (Mann-Whitney U, p < 0.001).
-This gap persists across all five election years and reflects not just a quantitative difference but a qualitative one — female candidates invoke feminist intellectuals and activists absent from male manifestos.
+**Core finding:** Quantitatively, female candidates cite women in 44% of their known-gender citations, compared to 5% for male candidates (Mann-Whitney U, p < 0.001).
+This gap persists across all five election years and also reflects qualitative differences: female candidates invoke feminist intellectuals and activists absent from male manifestos.

 ---